-His Holiness Pope Francis was pleased to learn that from 6 to 8 August 2019, the 137th Supreme Convention of the Knights of Columbus will assemble in Minneapolis, Minnesota.
+His Holiness Pope Francis was pleased to learn that from 7 to 9 August 2018, the 136th Supreme Convention of the Knights of Columbus will assemble in Baltimore, Maryland.
 He has asked me to convey his warm good wishes to all present, together with the assurance of his closeness in prayer.

-With these sentiments, His Holiness commends the deliberations of the 137th Supreme Convention to the intercession of Mary, Mother of the Church.
-Assuring the Knights and their families of a constant remembrance in his prayers, he affectionately imparts his Apostolic Blessing as a pledge of strength and peace in the Lord.
+Commending the deliberations of the 136th Supreme Convention to the intercession of Mary, Mother of the Church, His Holiness assures the Knights and their families of a special remembrance in his prayers.
+With great affection he imparts his Apostolic Blessing as a pledge of strength and peace in the Lord.

 Cardinal Pietro Parolin